ivanverbov/HorizontalScrollingTabs/README.md

 #### CSS

-Add your own styles to customize scrolling navs / tabs.
+No CSS included!
+Add your own styles to customize component.